determined-ai/determined/docs/training/best-practices/effective-distributed-training.rst

 #.
 Return to step 1.

 **************************************************
- Reducing Computation and Communication Overheads
+ Reduce Computation and Communication Overhead
 **************************************************

 Of the steps involved in the distributed training loop in Determined, which are described above,